 4.1 Following consideration at the November 2017 Board meeting, minor amendments were proposed to the reporting format and content.
 To facilitate these changes, work would continue to develop the FSS reporting capability.
-An ongoing project is underway to streamline operations data reporting by refining our SQL reporting system and that will complete by mid 2018.
+A project is underway to streamline operations data reporting by refining our SQL reporting system.